ppln/coursera-GettingAndCleaningDataProject/README.md

 #Files
 * "run_analysis.R" was created by RStudio(Version 0.99.491) based on R-3.2.3.
-It will download the data set file, unzip the file, read the data sets, and do some merges, cleaning, then output an independent tidy data set.
+It will download the data set, unzip the file, read the data sets, and do some merging, cleaning, and finally output an independent tidy data set.

 * "CodeBook.md" describes all the variables and summaries calculated, along with units, and any other relevant information.